KhiopsML/khiops-doc/docs/tutorials/kdic_intro.md

 !!! abstract "Khiops is still writing ✍️"
     Finally, this dictionary is modified (i) to select a subset of informative and independent variables; and (ii) to compute target prediction based on the encoded variables.

-### Realse the model into production
+### Release the model into production

 At the end of training, predictions are made directly from the raw data, which facilitates model production in two respects.
-First, putting a new model into production consists in replacing one dictionary file with another, without changing anything in the IT project.
+First, putting a new model into production consists in replacing one dictionary file with another, without changing anything in the IT project, provided raw data remain the same.
 Secondly, the archiving of a trained model includes the entire data transformation flow, which avoids the need to archive the program used to prepare the data, thus preventing the risk of a version change.

 <figure markdown>
 <picture>